-Claim: Student mistakes examples of unsolved math problems for homework assignment and solves them.
+A student mistook examples of unsolved statistics problems for a homework assignment and solved them.
+See Example(s)

 A young college student was working hard in an upper-level math course, for fear that he would be unable to pass.
 On the night before the final, he studied so long that he overslept the morning of the test.